 So Wrong, It’s Right is the second studio by Maryland rockers, All Time Low.
 The four piece named their band after one of the lyrics in New Found Glory’s famous hit Head On Collision.
 All Time Low broke out into the music scene in 2005 with their debut, The Party Scene.
 So Wrong It’s Right was the album where the band gained success and this particular album would become one of the best pop punk albums of 2007.

-Team Rockhaq believe in rewarding the top students in our community with pre-release music, concert tickets and interview opportunities with bands they would love to speak to.
-We call these Rockhaq Missions.
-Rockhaq’s leaderboard king Mark Wong was awarded a pair of live tickets to see his heroes Blink 182 at Nottingham Arena and here’s what he made of the pop punk trio’s comeback tour.
-Enjoy 😉
+Team Rockhaq believe in awarding our top community members pre-release music, concert tickets and interview opportunities with bands they love.
+We call these rewards Rockhaq Missions.
+Rockhaq’s leaderboard king of 2012 Mark Wong was awarded a pair of live tickets to see his heroes Blink 182 at Nottingham Arena and here’s what he made of the pop punk trio’s comeback.
+Enjoy

 “TWO YEARS!” is what I should be saying.
 But this is hardly the case because mentally I’ve been waiting about seven years to see Blink after discovering their hit song Feeling This on the Kerrang! music channel in 2005.
 Blink 182 are without doubt one of the bands that made me keep saying to myself that I would end up seeing before I died because of how their albums and music videos resonated so well with every single teenager like myself.
 So after being rewarded with the Blink 182 music mission on Rockhaq I was ecstatic as this would fulfil a once in a lifetime opportunity for me.

 Think of the year 1999, probably best known as the year when people discovered glow sticks and night clubs.
 But more importantly do you remember three guys named Tom, Mark and Travis running around in a music video with nothing on?
 The three piece who formed in Poway, California started out in 1992 and go by the name of Blink-182.